acend/kubernetes-basics-training/content/en/docs/11/simplechart.md

 kubectl get svc --namespace <namespace> --watch
 ```

-nginx is now available at the given port number indicated by the `NodePort` and should display a welcome page when accessing it with `curl` or your browser of choice.
+Nginx is now available at the given port number indicated by the `NodePort` and should display a welcome page when accessing it with `curl` or your browser of choice.

 {{% alert title="Note" color="primary" %}}